LASD Seizes Thousands Of Marijuana Plants, Arrests 23 In Raids Targeting Illegal Grow Operations

 Villanueva said more than two dozen search warrants had been served with more to come.
 He said the illegal operations were not only dangerous, but we hurting the environment as well.

 “The amount of trash, debris, the pesticides, the chemicals that are used go right into the environment, gets into the food chain, affects all our wildlife, our critters,” he said.
-“The trash is strewn for miles and the wind carries it throughout the desert and the impact of it is incalculable.”MORE NEWS: Lorenzo Antonio Parra Admits To Shooting At Vehicle On 91 Freeway In Riverside
+“The trash is strewn for miles and the wind carries it throughout the desert and the impact of it is incalculable.”MORE NEWS: Driver Killed After Careening Into Hancock Park Home, Sparking Fire; Street Racing May Be To Blame

 A number of agencies including the Drug Enforcement Administration, the Army and sheriff’s departments from Ventura and Kern counties were involved in the operation.